Horbenkodev/hugo-blog/content/posts/objectives-of-business-signages-and-how-to-design-them/index.md

 ---
 title: Objectives of Business Signages and How to Design Them
 draft: false
-publishDate: 2018-04-06T00:00:00Z
+publishDate: 2018-04-06T00:00:00.000Z
 image: Braning.jpg
 og_image: Braning.jpg
-description: Businesses gain customer popularity because of the quality of the product or service that they provide.
-However, how do they gain customers in the first place?
-Well, you can definitely start brainstorming for designs because a signage is what you'll be needing to lure in customers from all over the Internet.
+description: Businesses thrive on product or service quality, but how do they attract customers initially?
+A well-designed signage can help lure them in from across the Internet.
 promote:
   promote: false
 top: false